-Universal life is a type of permanent life insurance coverage.
+Universal life insurance is a type of permanent life insurance coverage.

-Like traditional whole life insurance, it offers a tax-deductible cash value component that serves as an investment or savings account.
-But unlike whole life insurance, which features fixed premiums and guaranteed returns, premiums and returns for universal life can vary.
+Like traditional whole life insurance, it offers a tax-deferred cash value component that serves as an investment or savings account.
+But unlike whole life insurance, which features fixed premiums and guaranteed returns, premiums and returns for universal life insurance can vary.

 Table of contents

 - What is universal life insurance and how does it work?